Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Undefined variable d_rscspect_on when using player and admin spectate causing massive RPT spam, fix by Auge103
 - Changed: In the carrier version it is now possible to end a "bring something back to base" side mission at the air base too (and not only on the carrier)
 - Fixed: It could happen that a camp marker had the same name as the previous one
-- Changed: Turn on NVgoogles again if a player opened Virtual arsenal with NV on (if googles are still available)
+- Changed: Turn on NVgoggles again if a player opened Virtual Arsenal with NV on (if goggles are still available)
 - Changed: Show also seconds for time to wait till next parajump from base/farp and not only minutes
 - Changed: When creating a vehicle at a MHQ or FARP find a correct empty vehicle position in a 50m radius
 - Added: A message is now written to the server rpt and a hint is shown when a player shoots at a MHQ vehicle